 The bottom row shows that when the away team has 10 or more shots than the home side, the away team wins 55% of the time, the draw happens 23% of the time, and the home side wins 22%.

 However, everything isn't always as clear cut as it seems.
-A team may be 2-0 up and decide they want to defend their lead and let their opponents come at them.
-If they don't concede a goal, even if the other side have had 15 shots at goal, they may be happy to continue to sit back.
+A team maybe 2-0 up and decide they want to defend their lead and let their opponents come at them.
+If they don't concede a goal, even if the other side has had 15 shots at goal, they may be happy to continue to sit back.
 So there's no foolproof way of knowing if a team has been lucky or unlucky but, as the table shows, it does pay to boss the shots.